raspberrypi/documentation/hardware/raspberrypi/usb/README.md

 ## Power

-As with all computers, there are limits to how much power you can draw from a USB port on the Raspberry Pi.
-Power is often the cause of problems with USB devices: to rule out power as the cause of an issue, connect your device via a powered USB hub.
+As with all computers, the USB ports on the Raspberry Pi supply a limited amount of power.
+Often problems with USB devices are caused by power issues.
+To rule out power as the cause of an problem, connect your USB devices to the Raspberry Pi using a powered hub.

 | Model | Max power output of USB ports |
 |-------|-------------------|